ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Full NER via Span Classification

+\paragraph{Results.} We benchmark ToMMeR using a range of backbone LLMs, and report the results in \Cref{tab:ft_classification}.
+Despite being attached to autoregressive models that cannot exploit right-side context, ToMMeR achieves near SOTA performance on multiple datasets.
+On OntoNotes, for instance, the \textsc{LLaMA-3.2-1B}–based ToMMeR reaches an F1 score of 80.4\%, even though its initial zero-shot mention detection recall was only 73\% (\Cref{tab:ZeroShotResults}).
+This shows ToMMeR can effectively adapt to a dataset-specific notion of entity mention during fine-tuning.
 In comparison to EMBER \cite{popovicEmbeddedNamedEntity2024} --trained end-to-end on the NER task and identifying mention detection as the main performance bottleneck-- ToMMeR achieves comparable performance.
 This further supports our approach of probing existing mention detection capabilities in LLMs and demonstrates their utility for downstream NER tasks.
 We extend our analysis to encoder-only architectures, which are both more parameter-efficient and well-suited for NER due to their bidirectional attention mechanisms.
 Interestingly, these models do not consistently outperform their autoregressive counterparts under the ToMMeR + typing setup, suggesting that entity-level representations may emerge differently across architectural families.
 Moreover, larger LLMs may also encode a broader spectrum of entity types.